st1020/sophia-doc/README.md

 It's a lot like sphinx, but it only focuses on generating markdown documentation.

-It does not support PEP 224 attribute docstrings, because the PEP was rejected, and have to use ast module to support it, which brings additional complexity to this project.
+It does not support PEP 224 attribute docstring, because the PEP was rejected, and have to use ast module to support it, which brings additional complexity to this project.

-# Install
+## Install

 ```shell
 pip install sophia-doc
 ```

-# Quickstart
+## Quickstart

 ```shell
 sophia_doc "sophia_doc" -o ./doc